spinnaker/spinnaker.github.io/reference/pipeline/stages/index.md

 skip some or all of the wait period during execution.

 ### Webhook
 Make an API call to an external system as part of your pipeline.

 Supply the URL to send the request to and the desired HTTP method, as well as optionally any desired custom headers and a JSON payload to add to the request.
-At this point, this stage is marked successful as if it receives a 2XX or 3XX response, fail on a 4XX, or retry on 5XX.
+At this point, this stage is marked successful as if it receives a 2XX or 3XX response, fails on a 4XX, or retries on 5XX.
 The webhook URL, payload, status endpoint, and final status are all shown under the pipeline execution details in the Spinnaker UI.

-Note that you can use [pipeline expressions](/reference/pipeline/expressions/) in both the URL field and the payload, if desired.
+Note that you can use [pipeline expressions](/reference/pipeline/expressions/) in both the URL field and the payload.
 When the stage completes, the `webhook` field of the stage context contains the payload, which allows you to use it in future pipeline expressions.
 For example, you can reference the final status code with the expression `${#stage("My Webhook Stage")["context"]["webhook"]["statusCode"]}`.

 If you need more details to determine the success of your request, check the